Indirect Tax Definition

 Most of the countries are now moving towards convergence and adopting one tax system for all these forms of indirect taxes.
 Countries like India have already adopted these changes and are reaping its benefits.

-This has been a guide to Indirect Tax and its meaning.
+This article has been a guide to Indirect Tax and its meaning.
 Here we discuss the 7 types of indirect taxes along its advantages & disadvantages.
 You can learn more about accounting from the following articles –